PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 #### PID-Lagrangian Methods Specific Hyperparameters

-PID-Lagrangian methods use a PID controller to control the lagrangian multiplier, The ``pid_kp``, ``pid_kd`` and ``pid_ki`` count for the proportional gain, derivative gain and integral gain of the PID controller respectively.
+PID-Lagrangian methods use a PID controller to control the lagrangian multiplier, The `pid_kp`, `pid_kd` and `pid_ki` count for the proportional gain, derivative gain and integral gain of the PID controller respectively.
 As PID-Lagrangian methods use a PID controller to control the lagrangian multiplier, the hyperparameters of the PID controller are important for the performance of the algorithm.

-- ``pid_kp``: The proportional gain of the PID controller,  which determines how much the output responds to changes in the error signal.
-If the ``pid_kp`` is too large, the lagrangian multiplier will oscillate and the performance will be bad.
-If the ``pid_kp`` is too small, the lagrangian multiplier will update slowly and the performance will also be bad.
-We have done some experiments to find relatively good ``pid_kp`` for each environment, and we found that 0.1 is a good value for this hyperparameter.
+- `pid_kp`: The proportional gain of the PID controller determines how much the output responds to changes in the `ep_costs` signal.
+If the `pid_kp` is too large, the lagrangian multiplier will oscillate and the performance will be bad.
+If the `pid_kp` is too small, the lagrangian multiplier will update slowly and the performance will also be bad.
+We have done some experiments to find relatively good `pid_kp` for each environment, and we found that 0.1 is a good value for this hyperparameter.
-- ``pid_kd``: The derivative gain of the PID controller, which determines how much the output responds to changes in the error signal.
-If the ``pid_kd`` is too large, the lagrangian multiplier may be too sensitive to noise or changes in the ``ep_costs`` signal, leading to instability or oscillations.
-If the ``pid_kd`` is too small, the lagrangian multiplier may not respond quickly or accurately enough to changes in the ``ep_costs``.
-We have done some experiments to find relatively good ``pid_kd`` for each environment, and we found that 0.01 is a good value for this hyperparameter.
+- `pid_kd`: The derivative gain of the PID controller determines how much the output responds to changes in the `ep_costs` signal.
+If the `pid_kd` is too large, the lagrangian multiplier may be too sensitive to noise or changes in the `ep_costs` signal, leading to instability or oscillations.
+If the `pid_kd` is too small, the lagrangian multiplier may not respond quickly or accurately enough to changes in the `ep_costs`.
+We have done some experiments to find relatively good `pid_kd` for each environment, and we found that 0.01 is a good value for this hyperparameter.
-- ``pid_ki``: The integral gain of the PID controller, which determines the controller's ability to eliminate the steady-state error by integrating the `ep_cost` signal over time.
-If the ``pid_ki`` is too large, the system may become too responsive to small errors.
-We have done some experiments to find relatively good ``pid_kd`` for each environment, and we found that 0.01 is a good value for this hyperparameter.
+- `pid_ki`: The integral gain of the PID controller determines the controller's ability to eliminate the steady-state error, by integrating the `ep_costs` signal over time.
+If the `pid_ki` is too large, the lagrangian multiplier may become too responsive to small errors.
+We have done some experiments to find relatively good `pid_kd` for each environment, and we found that 0.01 is a good value for this hyperparameter.

 #### Early Terminated MDP Methods Specific Hyperparameters